sackn/diffeq/README.md

 - Series Solutions for Differential Equations / Fourier Series
 - System of Differential Equations

-A same teacher from Lamar Univesrity also created an online resource forordinary differential equations (which again I did not contribute to) [Paul's Online Notes Differential Equations](https://tutorial.math.lamar.edu/Classes/DE/DE.aspx).
-I also looked at another online textbook "Differential Equation for Engineers" by Jiří Lebl.
+The same teacher from Lamar University also created an online resource for ordinary differential equations (which again I did not contribute to): Paul's Online Notes on Differential Equations (https://tutorial.math.lamar.edu/Classes/DE/DE.aspx).
+I also looked at another online textbook, "Differential Equation for Engineers" by Jiří Lebl.

 **Everything Else**

-For all of the other section I would advise against using my textbook as your sole source of content.
-The remaning sections are missing signifigant portions of their circulum.
-I am not particuarly strong in any of the remaining topics however, I would recommend watchign the MIT open course ware lectures by Gilbert Strang if you were interested in studying Linear Algebra.
+For all of the other sections, I would advise against using my textbook as your sole source of content.
+The remaining sections are missing significant portions of their circulum.
+I am not particularly strong in any of the remaining topics; however, I would recommend watching the MIT Open Courseware lectures by Gilbert Strang if you are interested in studying linear algebra.